 Using in-call features

-Using GTm FamilyLast updated September 27, 2017
+Using GTm FamilyLast updated July 25, 2018

-If you are in a video call, you see a panel similar to the one shown below:
+When you are in a video call, you see a panel similar to the one shown below:

 - add new participant: escalates the call to an ad hoc conference by adding another participant to the call

-- Display tab: provides you with options for the screen layout.
-Note that this tab also provides a button to switch self view on and off
+- Display tab: provides you with options for the screen layout and to switch self-view off and on

-Thegives you these options:
+The Display tab gives you these options:

 Room systems can have up to five camera presets that allow you to adjust the camera focus of your video.
 For example, you can set a camera to point towards one part of the room and zoom in, when selected.
 To select a camera preset, open the Camera Control tab and press the star button for the camera preset that you want.
 The video adjusts automatically to the preset configuration.
 You can swap between presets at any time.

-The camera presets must be predefined in Maestro.
+The camera presets are added in Maestro.

-- in a call, with self view enabled, and no computer connected, screen 1 shows self view
+- In a call, with self-view enabled and no computer connected, screen 1 shows self-view

-- off hook, but not in a call, and no computer connected, screen 1 shows self view
+- Off hook, but not in a call and no computer connected, screen 1 shows self-view

-- off hook, but not in a call, with a computer connected, screen 2 shows self view
+- Off hook, but not in a call with a computer connected, screen 2 shows self-view

 |Room system state||Screen 1||Screen 2|

-|Not in a call||Local PC or Leaf icon||Leaf icon or if there is a meeting scheduled for today, the meeting room main screen|
+|Not in a call||Local PC or leaf icon||The meeting room main screen|

-|In a call||Local PC or self view or Leaf icon||Remote video|
+|In a call||Local PC, self-view, or leaf icon||Remote video|